Payment Options for Mental Health Care

 1. What are my mental health benefits?

-3. Do I need a referral or authorization number?
+3. Do I need a referral or prior authorization?

 4. Is the therapist I want to see covered by my plan?

-Like most wellness centers, The Well operates under a Fee for Service model.
-Rates for psychotherapy typically range from $125-$160 per 50-minute appointment.
+Like most wellness centers, our Counselors operate under a Fee for Service model.
+Rates for psychotherapy typically average $175 per 50-minute appointment.
 However, the final session fee is decided by each individual clinician and should be discussed prior to the first appointment.
 Depending on the type of counseling service, how often you meet, and your unique needs, your rate may vary.
 Speak directly with your provider to determine the appropriate fee for your services.

 INSURANCE COVERAGE — Out of Network Provider

-If the therapist you want to see at The Well does not accept your insurance plan, he or she may qualify as an Out of Network Provider.
-Insurance companies sometimes will reimburse you or the therapist for visits not covered by insurance.
-Before making an appointment, call your insurance carrier to inquire about Out of Network Providers, and ask if the therapist at The Well qualifies.
-Carefully note the requirements about seeing an Out of Network Provider, and speak with your therapist at The Well about the process.
+If the therapist you want to see at The Well does not accept your insurance plan, he or she may qualify as an Out-of-Network Provider.
+Insurance companies sometimes will reimburse you for visits not covered by insurance.
+Before making an appointment, call your insurance carrier to inquire about your Out-of-Network benefit, and ask if the therapist at The Well qualifies.
+Carefully note the requirements about seeing an Out-of-Network Provider, and speak with your therapist at The Well about the process.

 FLEXIBLE SPENDING ACCOUNTS (FSA) or HEALTH SAVINGS ACCOUNTS (HSA)